LaurentRDC/dissertation/content/graphite.md

 ```{.matplotlib #fig:graphite-electronic-structure file="figures/graphite/estructure.py" caption="In-plane electronic dispersion $E(\vec{k})$ for graphite.
 The in-plane section of the Brillouin zone is shown below.
 The dotted black line represents the line-cut used for @fig:graphite-photoexcitation."}
 ```

 The nonequilibrium behavior of photoexcited graphite is dominated by the structure of the electronic dispersion near the $\vec{K}$ points, at the corner of the Brillouin zone.
 These points, where the dispersion of each band meet, are called Dirac points.
 Near the Dirac points, the dispersion adopts a conical shape, called Dirac cones.
-The impact of the geometry of Dirac cones is discussed in the next section.

 ### Phonon landscape {#sec:graphite-phonon-landscape}